Hawkins v. McGee: Background

+Case

-Hawkins sued under a theory of breach of contract in 1926 and was paid for damages from the pain from the operation and the damage the operation had caused to his hand.
-The issue before the court was what type of damages should be awarded.
+Hawkins sued under a theory of breach of contract and negligence in 1926.
+Though the negligence claim was immediately dismissed.
+He was paid for damages from the pain from the operation and the damage that the operation had caused to his hand.
+The central two issues before the court were if the defendant, by guaranteeing a “one hundred percent good hand,” made a legally enforceable promise which started a contract, and, more importantly, what type of damages should be awarded.

-On appeal, the New Hampshire Supreme Court held that the amount of damages awarded should be equal to the difference between the value of what Hawkins was promised to receive—a "one hundred percent good hand" — and what he in fact received—a hairy palm—as well as any incidental losses he incurred as a result of the breach.
+On appeal, the New Hampshire Supreme Court held that the amount of damages awarded should be equal to the difference between the value of what Hawkins was promised to receive—a "one hundred percent good hand"—and what he in fact received—a hairy palm—as well as any incidental losses he incurred as a result of the breach.
 This is known as expectation interest (or expectation damages), which attempts to put the plaintiff into a position where they would have been had the contract not been breached.
 The court made a point of dismissing the argument on damages for the pain and suffering because pain and suffering were an implicit part of the contract for surgery.

+Relevant law

 The case does not stand for the principle that expectation damages are the only proper measure of damages — there are many other measures.
 Another, for example, would be the cost to fix the hand, and another would be the difference between what Hawkins got and what he had before.
 The court found only that this was the proper measure of damages in a case of this kind in New Hampshire.